-NTERREG Programme l.
-Joint programme strategy: main development challenges and policy responses7 1.1.
-Programme area (not required for Interreg C programmes) 1.3.
-Justification for the selection of policy objectives and the Interreg-specific objectives, corresponding priorities, specific objectives and the forms of support, addressing, where appropriate, missing links in cross-border infrastructure 2.
-Priorities 2.1.
-Priority: 1 - Sustainable growth in the blue economy41 2.1.1.
+INTERREG Programme 1 •••• 1.
+Joint programme strategy: main development challenges and policy responses 7 1.1.
+Programme area (not required for Interreg C programmes) 1.2 Joint programme strategy: Summary of main joint challenges, taking into account economic, social and territorial disparities as well as inequalities, joint investment needs and complimentary and synergies with other funding programmes and instruments, lessons-learnt from past experience and macro-regio strategies and sea-basin strategies where the programme area as a whole or partially is covered by one or more strategies onal 8 ort, Table 1 2.
+Priorities 41 2.1.
+Priority: 1 - Sustainable growth in the blue economy 41 2.1.1.
 Specific objective: RSO1.1.
-Developing and enhancing research and innovation capacities and the uptake of advanced technologies 2.1.1.
+Developing and enhancing research and innovation capacities and the uptake of advanced technologies 41 2.1.1.
 Specific objective: RSO1.4.
-Developing skills for smart specialisation, industrial transition and entrepreneurship 2.1.
-Priority: 2 - Green and resilient shared environment 2.1.1.
+Developing skills for smart specialisation, industrial transition and entrepreneurship 47 2.1.
+Priority: 2 - Green and resilient shared environment 53 2.1.1.
 Specific objective: RSO2.4.
-Promoting climate change adaptation and disaster risk prevention, resilience taking into account eco-system based approaches53 2.1.1.
+Promoting climate change adaptation and disaster risk prevention, resilience taking into account eco-system based approaches 53 2.1.1.
 Specific objective: RSO2.7.
-Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing 2.1.1.
-Specific objective: RSO2.7.
-Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing all forms of pollution 2.1.
-Priority: 3 - Sustainable maritime and multimodal transport 2.1.1.
-Specific objective: RSO3.2.
-Developing and enhancing sustainable, climate resilient, intelligent and intermodal national, regional and local mobility, including improved access to TEN-T and cross-border mobility 2.1.
-Priority: 4 - Culture and tourism for sustainable development 2.1.1.
+Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reduall forms of pollution all forms of pollution 66 including improved access to TEN-T and cross-border mobility 66 2.1.
+Priority: 4 - Culture and tourism for sustainable development 72 2.1.1.
 Specific objective: RSO4.6.
-Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation 2.1.
-Priority: 5 - Integrated governance for stronger cooperation 2.1.1.
+Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation 72 2.1.
+Priority: 5 - Integrated governance for stronger cooperation 79 2.1.1.
 Specific objective: ISO6.6.
-Other actions to support better cooperation governance (all strands) 8.
-Financing plan 3.1.
+Other actions to support better cooperation governance (all strands) 79 3.
+Financing plan 84 3.1.
 Financial appropriations by year

-Table 7 84 Table 7 3.2.Total financial appropriations by fund and national co-financing 85 Table 8 85 4.
-Action taken to involve the relevant programme partners in the preperation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation .86 5.
-Approach to communication and visibility for the Interreg programme (objectives, target audiences, communication channels, including social media outreach, where appropriate, planned budget and relevant indicators for monitoring and evaluation) .91 6.
-Indication of support to small-scale projects, including small projects within small project funds .94 7.
+Table 7 84 Table 7 85 Table 8 85 4.
+Action taken to involve the relevant programme partners in the preperation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation 86 5.
+Approach to communication and visibility for the Interreg programme (objectives, target audiences, communication channels, including social media outreach, where appropriate, planned budget and relevant indicators for monitoring and evaluation) 91 6.
+Indication of support to small-scale projects, including small projects within small project funds 94 7.
 Implementing provisions 7.1.
-Programme authorities Table 9 7.2.
+Programme authorities 7.1.
+Table 9 95 7.1.
+Programme authorities 95 Table 9 95 7.2.
 Procedure for setting up the joint secretariat 7.3.
-According to the joint secretariat .
-95 7.1.
-Programme authorities 95 Table 9 95 7.2.
-Procedure for setting up the joint secretariat 96 7.3.
-Apportionment of liabilities among participating Member States and where applicable, the third or partner countries and OCTs, in the event of financial corrections imposed by the managing authority or the Commission 8.
-Use of unit costs, lump sums, flat rates and financing not linked to costs .99 Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs 99 Appendix 3: List of planned operations of strategic importance with a timetable - Article 22(3) CPR 100 DOCUMENTS 101
+Apportionment of liabilities among participating Member States and where applicable, the third or partner countries and OCTs, in the event of financia corrections imposed by the managing authority or the Commission 96 8.
+Use of unit costs, lump sums, flat rates and financing not linked to costs 99 Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs 99 Appendix 3: List of planned operations of strategic importance with a timetable - Article 22(3) CPR 100 DOCUMENTS 101

-1 JOINT PROGRAMME STRATEGY MAIN DEVELOPMENT CHALLENGES AND POLICY RESPONSES
+JOINT PROGRAMME STRATEGY MAIN DEVELOPMENT CHALLENGES AND POLICY RESPONSES